Clinical and Ancient Psychology Program

 This incredible experience was devised to expand both your mind and your horizons all at once.

-*** Please note that the week 2 schedule is subject to change based on weather conditions.
+*** Please note that the Week Two schedule is subject to change based on weather conditions.

 For more details, including dates, facilitators and the week two schedule, get yourself a handy info pack below!